-Each year, The Diversity Center reaches approximately 10,000 individuals that we serve directly through our onsite programs, outreach and education events, our work with school-based Gay/Straight Alliances, and our Triangle Speakers program.
-We fulfill our mission to build an equitable community where LGBTQ+ people thrive by:
+Each year, The Diversity Center reaches approximately 10,000 individuals through our onsite programs, outreach and education events, our work with school-based Gay/Straight Alliances, and our Triangle Speakers program.
+We fulfill our mission to advocate for, support, and celebrate the LGBTQ+ community by:

 The Diversity Center is a 501(c)3 organization.
 Our legal name is The Santa Cruz Lesbian and Gay Community Center.
 We are DBA (doing business as) The Diversity Center.
 Our Tax ID#: 77-0212967

 We exist in large part thanks to the generosity of hundreds of volunteers who give of their time and money to help support the programs and services we offer.
 Our operations consist of:

 • A volunteer Board of Directors, who oversee the vision, fiscal responsibilities and management of the executive director.

 • An Executive Director and administrative staff, who keep the day to day workings of the Diversity Center on track.

 • Program portfolio holders, either staff or volunteer, who run a plethora of activities from our senior and youth programs to weekly support groups for different members of our community.